grafana/agent/docs/maintaining.md

 #### Prerelease testing

 For testing a release, run the [K3d example](../example/k3d/README.md) locally.
-Let it run for about 90 minutes, keeping an occassional eye on the Agent Operational dashboard (noting that metrics from the scraping service will take time to show up).
+Let it run for about 90 minutes, keeping an occasional eye on the Agent Operational dashboard (noting that metrics from the scraping service will take time to show up).
 After 90 minutes, if nothing has crashed and you see metrics for both the scraping service and the non-scraping service, the Agent is ready